netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 - A SCION implementation SHOULD NOT store or cache paths, especially not on the server side.
 This prevents memory exhaustion attacks, see {attack-memory-exhaustion}.
-  This also avoid the problem of path lifecycle maintenance, i.e., determining which paths are still alive and which have been closed or abandoned.
+  This also avoids the problem of path lifecycle maintenance, i.e., determining which paths are still alive and which have been closed or abandoned.
   Sometimes, storing paths is inevitable, see {{sig}}.